-Unfortunately, mental health issues still carry a level of stigma, and a child whose parent has bipolar may feel as though they cannot relate or open up to their peers.
+Mental health issues can still carry a level of stigma, and a child whose parent has bipolar may feel as though they cannot relate or open up to their peers.

-Parents should help their children find the support that they need outside of the home as well, so they can cultivate healthy relationships with others.
+Parents can also help their children find the support they need outside of the home to cultivate healthy relationships with others.

-As a 2017 review notes, children who have parents with mental health disorders often describe themselves as feeling vulnerable, lonely, or helpless.
-These feelings may lead to further isolation and might even affect a child’s emotional or psychological development.
+As a 2022 review notes, children who have parents with mental health conditions often experience issues related to childhood quality of life, safety, lack of information, parentification, and loneliness.
+These feelings may lead to isolation and might even affect a child’s emotional or psychological development.

-To help counteract this, set aside time outside of the normal daily routine to interact with the children lovingly each day.
-Let them know that the illness does not come before them.
+To help counteract this, parents can set aside time each day outside of the usual routine to interact with the children lovingly.
+They can let them know that the illness does not come before them.
 It may seem simple, but nurturing is extremely important for a child to feel safe and comfortable.

 There is no cure for bipolar disorder.
 Although many people can manage their symptoms with treatment, they may still experience noticeable changes during episodes.

 Support may be one of the most important factors for parents with bipolar disorder and their children.
-Do not be afraid to seek counseling for the person with the condition and their loved ones.
-Working with a mental health specialist may help everyone involved manage their experience and allow them all to stay close as a family.
+It is important for people not to be afraid to seek counseling for those with the condition and their loved ones.
+Working with a mental health specialist may help everyone involved manage their experience and allow them to stay close as a family.

-Anyone who thinks that a loved one may have undiagnosed bipolar disorder should consider asking them to see a doctor or mental health professional.
+Anyone who thinks a loved one may have undiagnosed bipolar disorder should consider asking them to talk with a doctor or mental health professional.